-Civil engineering is the basis of everything.
-From homes and hospitals to roads, railways and water supplies, civil engineers design and construct the world around us, delivering the things that we all would find it hard to live without but take for granted.
+Civil engineering is the basis for everything.
+From homes and hospitals to roads, railways, and water supplies, civil engineers design and construct the world around us, delivering the things that we all would find it hard to live without but take for granted.

-However, it is not all about cogs, spanners and fast cars.
+However, it is not all about cogs, spanners, and fast cars.
 Mechanical engineers operate in a plethora of modern industries.
 All ranging from rocket propulsion systems to prosthetic limbs.
-The Institute of Mechanical Engineering provides careers advice and resources.
+The Institute of Mechanical Engineering provides career advice and resources.

 Environmental engineering applies scientific principles to the design and maintenance of features that protect the environment and human populations.
 Specifically from the potentially adverse effects of natural and human-made phenomena such as flooding, climate change, and poor water quality.

-Engineers are often thought of as creative people, using science to design and build useful things.
+Engineers are often thought of as creative people, using science to design and build useful things climb up the career ladder.
 However, there is another group of engineers that specialize in maintaining and repairing those valuable things.

 The role of a maintenance engineer can nearly involve anything!
 From diagnosing faults and fitting new parts to a photocopying machine in an office, to carrying out maintenance on the gearboxes of turbines on a wind farm.

-A suitable engineering qualification is usually necessary to become a professional maintenance engineer.
+A suitable engineering career ladder is usually necessary to become a professional maintenance engineer.
 However, in some roles, it is possible to start out as a support technician.